-In this example, there are four ground based Routing Domains RD1 through to RD4.
-RD1, RD2 and RD3 all support air/ground datalinks, while RD4 depends on the other three for air/ground communications.
-The aircraft currently has communications over air/ground datalinks with both RD2 and RD3.

-Using IDRP, both RD2 and RD3 advertise a route to the aircraft's systems, to RD4.
+- 3.4.11.1.4 In this example, there are four ground based Routing Domains RD1 through to RD4.
+RD1, RD2 and RD3 all support air/ground data_links, while RD4 depends on the other three for air/ground communications.
+The aircraft currently has communications over air/ground data_links with both RD2 and RD3. - 3.4.11.1.5 Using IDRP, both RD2 and RD3 advertise a route to the aircraft's systems, to RD4.
 RD4 chooses between these two available routes using its own Routing Policy, which might, for example, favour the route through RD3.
 Similarly, the aircraft's router must choose between the routes to RD4 offered by RD2 and RD3.
-It need not make the same choice as RD4.

-As the aircraft continues on its journey, it may lose communication with RD3.
-For example, it goes out of range of the VHF datalink it was using to communicate with RD3.
+It need not make the same choice as RD4. - 3.4.11.1.6 As the aircraft continues on its journey, it may loose communications with RD3.
+For example, it goes out of range of the VHF data_link it was using to communicate with RD3.
 RD3 informs RD4 of this situation by issuing the appropriate IDRP protocol action to withdraw the route, and RD4 now changes to using the route offered by RD2, as it is now the only route to the aircraft.
-The aircraft's router also recognises the loss of communication with RD3 and must now route all traffic via RD2.
+The aircraft's router also recognises the loss of communications with RD3 and must now route all traffic via RD2.

-Further on the journey, the aircraft comes into contact with an air/ground datalink offering communication with RD1.
-A datalink is established and routing information exchanged.
+- 3.4.11.1.7 Further on the journey, the aircraft comes into contact with an air/ground data_link offering communications with RD1.
+A data_link is established and routing information exchanged.
 RD1 now advertises the new route to the aircraft, to RD4.
 RD4 now once again has two routes to the aircraft and must make a choice between them using its local routing policy rules.
 It might, for example, now prefer the route through RD1, in which case all data to the aircraft is now routed via RD1.
-The router in the aircraft also goes through a similar decision process.
+The router in the aircraft also goes through a similar decision process. - 3.4.11.1.8 While the topology of the ATN ground environment is much more complex than the above example, this is essentially how mobile communications is implemented by the ATN.